Australian Co-operative Glossary

 being a tenant of a housing co-operative.
 Once a member ceases

-to be active in accordance with the co-operative's rules, the members'
+to be active in accordance with the co-operative's rules, their

 membership is cancelled.